Minimal Config for Doom Emacs as a React/TS IDE

 Being familiar with Vim keybinds, Doom Emacs seemed the obvious choice for a client in order to engage with Org Mode.
 After spending a considerable amount of time in Doom Emacs, I wanted to see what it would take to get Doom Emacs working for React/Typescript development.
 Luckily, not much.

-The goal was not to make it exactly like VS Code but enable type checking, code, completion, and auto imports.
+The goal was not to make it exactly like VS Code but enable type checking, code completion, and auto imports.

 Config Files - init.el

 In addition to the packages enabled by default.
-These also needed to be enabled by uncommenting the package names in init.el
+These also needed to be enabled

 - company